-Administration of oaths to Governor, Legislators and other officers before December 5, 2018.
-The Before December 5, 2018, the oaths or affirmations shall be taken and subscribed by the Governor before the presiding officer of the Senate, in the presence of both Houses of the Legislature, and by the Senators and Representatives before the Governor, and by the residue of said officers before such persons as shall be prescribed by the Legislature; and whenever the Governor shall not be able to attend during the session of the Legislature to take and subscribe said oaths or affirmations, such oaths or affirmations may be taken and subscribed in the recess of the Legislature before any Justice of the Supreme Judicial Court and provided further that, if the Governor shall be unable to appear and administer the oath to the Senators and Representatives, such oaths shall be administered by the Chief Justice of the Supreme Judicial Court or in the absence of the Chief Justice, by the senior Associate Justice of said Supreme Judicial Court present at the State Capitol on the first day of the term for which said Senators and Representatives shall have been elected.
+Administration of oaths to Governor, Legislators and other officers before December 3, 2014, the oaths or affirmations shallmust be taken and subscribed by the Governor before the presiding officer of the Senate, in the presence of both Houses of the Legislature, and by the Senators and Representatives before the Governor, and by the residue of said officers before such persons as shall beare prescribed by the Legislature; and whenever the Governor shallis not be able to attend during the session of the Legislature to take and subscribe said oaths or affirmations, any such oaths or affirmations may be taken and subscribed in the recess of the Legislature before any Justice of the Supreme Judicial Court and provided further that, if the Governor shall beis unable to appear and administer the oath to the Senators and Representatives, any such oaths shallmust be administered by the Chief Justice of the Supreme Judicial Court or, in the absence of the Chief Justice, by the senior Associate Justice of saidthe Supreme Judicial Court present at the State Capitol on the first day of the term for which saidthe Senators and Representatives shall have been elected.

 Constitution, Art.
-IX, §1 is amended by adding at the end a new paragraph to read:
+IX, §1, is amended by adding after the last paragraph a new paragraph to read:

-Administration of oaths to Governor, Senators and other officers on and after December 5, 2018.
-On and after December 5, 2018, the oaths or affirmations must be taken and subscribed by the Governor before the Presiding Officer of the Legislature, in the presence of the Legislature, and by the Senators before the Governor, and by the residue of said officers before such persons as are prescribed by the Legislature and whenever the Governor is not able to attend during the session of the Legislature to take and subscribe oaths or affirmations, any such oaths or affirmations may be taken and subscribed in the recess of the Legislature before any Justice of the Supreme Judicial Court and provided further that, if the Governor is unable to appear and administer the oath to the Senators, any such oaths must be administered by the Chief Justice of the Supreme Judicial Court or, in the absence of the Chief Justice, by the senior Associate Justice of the Supreme Judicial Court present at the State Capitol on the first day of the term for which the Senators have been elected.
+Administration of oaths to Governor, Senators and other officers on or after December 3, 2014.

+Beginning December 3, 2014, the oaths or affirmations must be taken and subscribed by the Governor before the Presiding Officer of the Legislature, in the presence of the Legislature, and by the Senators before the Governor, and by the residue of said officers before such persons as are prescribed by the Legislature and whenever the Governor is not able to attend during the session of the Legislature to take and subscribe oaths or affirmations, any such oaths or affirmations may be taken and subscribed in the recess of the Legislature before any Justice of the Supreme Judicial Court and provided further that, if the Governor is unable to appear and administer the oath to the Senators, any such oaths must be administered by the Chief Justice of the Supreme Judicial Court or, in the absence of the Chief Justice, by the senior Associate Justice of the Supreme Judicial Court present at the State Capitol on the first day of the term for which the Senators have been elected.